NatronGitHub/Natron/Documentation/source/devel/PythonReference/NatronEngine/Effect.rst

     :param inputNumber: :class:`int<PySide.QtCore.int>`
     :rtype: :class:`Effect<NatronEngine.Effect>`

     Returns the node connected at the given *inputNumber*.

+.. method:: NatronEngine.Effect.getInput(inputName)

+:param inputName: :class:`str<PySide.QtCore.QString>`
+:rtype: :class:`Effect<NatronEngine.Effect>`

+    Same as :func:`getInput(inputNumber)<NatronEngine.Effect.getInput>` except that the parameter in input is the name of the input as diplayed on the node-graph.
+This function is made available for convenience.